Sammckay12/dummy_proj/README.md

 WEDNESDAY TO DO LIST:
+TEAM 1:
-- Remove log in/sign up from every page when logged in
+- Remove log in/sign up from every page when logged in - CHECK
+- Add button to go to new-listing page - CHECK
+- link user and listing tables to zero to many database
 - Formatting the listing

-- Add button to go to new-listing page
-- link user and listing tables to zero to many database
+TEAM 2:
 - Data validation for dates? (limit them to one format)..HTML Calendar plugin
+- TO date too
 - Price per day
 - Bullet proof the dates

 We would like a web application that allows users to list spaces they have available, and to hire spaces for the night.